poa1024/ai_code_buddy/readme.md

 - pass file extension as part of the context

+- tests for code refactoring
-- ability to highlight the code and refactor it (new scenario)
+- initial html for the code refactoring scenario
 - publish plugin?